 2. Hover the pointer over the Sample Movie Data item to display a checkbox in the left column, and then select the checkbox.
-Anzo adds the data set to the shopping cart and additional icons become available at the top of the screen.
+Anzo adds the Dataset to the shopping cart and additional buttons become available at the bottom of the screen.
 For example: